Promgirl65/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 753 hello  sets the mode of the file hello to this:-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello chmod --reference=olleh hello sets the mode of the file hello the same as olleh’s mode sudo chmod -R +111 */ Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users mkdir my_dir <br> chmod 751 my_dir Create a script that creates a directory called my_dir with permissions 751 in the working directory
+chmod 753 hello  sets the mode of the file hello to this:-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello chmod --reference=olleh hello sets the mode of the file hello the same as olleh’s mode sudo chmod -R +111 */ Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users mkdir -m 751 my_dir Create a script that creates a directory called my_dir with permissions 751 in the working directory chgrp school hello changes the group owner to school for the file hello